 Mountain Ash

-Mountain Ash (also known as Rowan) is a fast-growing pioneer species, that grows to only a modest height (rarely over 10m tall).
-It is tolerant of cold and of poor soil conditions, and grows at a higher altitude than any other tree in the UK (hence its name - like the Ash it has a compound, pinnate leaf).
+Mountain Ash (also known as Rowan) is a fast-growing pioneer species.
+It grows to a modest height (rarely in excess of 10m tall).
+It is tolerant of cold and of poor soil conditions.
+It can grow at a higher altitude than any other tree in the UK (hence the name Mountain Ash and like the Ash it has a compound, pinnate leaf).
+Mountain Ash belongs to the genus - Sorbus, and is a member of the Rosaceae.

 Leaf

 Buds are ovoid, with a touch of purple coloration.
-Silvery-grey to brown bark, which is smooth (and shiny when wet).
-Dark lenticels visible on young shoots.
+The bark has a silvery-grey to brown colour; it is smooth (and shiny when wet).
+Dark lenticels (breathing pores) are visible on young shoots.